"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 Phil 2:9-10 : Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow…

-But on the other hand, now that you know, when you pray and know the authority by which you are praying, demons flee, sicknesses flee, and you begin to experience the power of God Almighty right here on earth.
-That’s what happens when you exercise the delegated authority Jesus has given us to be able to use His mighty name.
-Praise God!!!
-Our ministry here on earth as Christians is "legal".
-Christ's finished work on the cross makes us believers "legal" to have victory over demonic forces of darkness.
+But on the other hand, now that you know the truth; when you pray and know the authority by which you are praying, demons flee, and you begin to experience the power of God Almighty right here on earth.
+Only make sure you are pursuing holiness and fighting to overcome sin in your life.

 Isn't that wonderful?
 Signs will "follow" those who believe.
 It doesn't say "believers" will follow signs.